Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 ## Visual Elements

-Taipy GUI introduces the concept of *Visual elements*, which are graphical objects displayed on the client.
+Taipy introduces the concept of *Visual elements*, which are graphical objects displayed on the client.
 You can use various visual elements such as [slider](../../../../manuals/gui/viselements/slider.md), a
 [chart](../../../../manuals/gui/viselements/chart.md_template), a
 [table](../../../../manuals/gui/viselements/table.md_template), an
 [input](../../../../manuals/gui/viselements/input.md_template), a